 E. We have approximately the following number of persons employed: 1 full time; 1 part time.

 F. The following organization exercises control over our policies and procedures: The Marquette Heights Public Library Board of Library Trustees, which meets monthly on the third Monday of the month, (except the fourth Monday in January and no meeting in July), at 7:00 p.m., in the library.
-Its members are: Shannon Stevenson, President; Shelley Turner, Vice President; Kristen Goode, Secretary; Roberta Cruce, Treasurer; Sandy Ascherl; Dan Hiles; Cathi Sipes; Amy Thaller.
+Its members are: Shannon Higdon President; Dan Hiles, Vice President; Kristen Goode, Secretary; Shelley Turner, Treasurer; Sandy Ascherl; Debby Dant; Cathi Sipes; Amy Thaller; Michelle Valentine.

 G. We are required to report and be answerable for our operations to: the Illinois State Library, Springfield, Illinois.
 Its members are: State Librarian, Jesse White (Secretary of State); Deputy Director of the State Library, Greg McCormick; and various other staff.